pithei/snippet/bjj.md

 - spaced repetition

 ## Notes

+### Phases
+* 2:35 closing the distance
+3:32 taking the fight to the ground
+4:38 achieving a dominant position
+8:32 finishing the fight

 ### Basic Positions
 Position | Attack | Escape | Setup | Notes
 ---- | ----| ---- | ----| ----